 It’s thought that while there is the possibility to make the Barrier’s walls taller, doing so would effectively block the view of the Thames from the rest of the city.

 The Barrier is, on the whole, around 2m tall all around.

 The Barrier’s walls are actually hollow and circular, which allows them to collect and dispense of water along the way.

 25. It’s built here for its straight edges.

 It’s thought that the straightness of the nearby banks at the time of construction were pivotal in choosing the location.

 Believe it or not, the Barrier is based on gas cooker taps, at least in design principle.

-Do you have any interesting or fun facts about the Thames barrier?
+Do you know any fun facts about the Thames Barrier?
 Share them in the comments below!